jarioksa/twinspan/README.md

   support function `cut` to find SU class membership vector for any level of hierarchy.
 No species classification, no diagnostics, no information on indicator species.
+- **0.3:** Adds unordered species classification.
+Version **0.3-0**
+  only returns raw species classification with final units, but these are not reordered to match the ordering of SU (quadrat) classification.

 ### References